zm711/NeuralAnalysis/analysis/readme.md

 # `firingratedf`
 Same as `cluzscore`, but instead does a series of sub windows with the raw firing rate rather than z scored.

+# `resp_and_non_resp`
+A function which takes in a ClusterAnalysis object and loads only responsive neurons and then returns the same `ClusterAnalysis` object with only the non_responsive neurons.
+Thus there are 2 `ClusterAnalysis` objects that can be analyzed in parallel -- one responsive and one nonresponsive